riddopic/sysdigcloud-kubernetes/installer/docs/configuration_parameters.md

 **Required**: `false`<br>
 **Description**: The name of the preconfigured [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
-If the storage class does not exist, installer will attempt to create it using the `storageClassProvisioner` as the provisioner.
+If the storage class does not exist, Installer will attempt to create it using the `storageClassProvisioner` as the provisioner.
 This has no effect if `storageClassProvisioner` is configured to `none`.<br>
 **Options**:<br>